Sravyatogarla/Google-Play-Store-Analytics/Internship/Task_1/README.md

 ## 📝 Objective
 Analyze the relationship between **Revenue** and **Number of Installs** for **Paid Apps** using a scatter plot.
 ---
+Description

+- Data filtered to include only paid apps with non-zero revenue and install values.

+- A scatter plot was created to observe correlation patterns.

+---